 Throughout 2020 and most of 2021 Canada has had some of the strictest measures in the world.
 As of April 2022, Canada has now relaxed some of its tight border measures and is now allowing certain types of travelers to enter the country.

-Here are all the latest COVID-19 entry requirements for Canada and everything travelers need to know before planning a trip.
+Here are all the latest COVID-19 entry requirements for Canada in 2022 and everything travelers need to know before planning a trip.